The days of relying on Smart-phones and data plans for the fulfillment of basic transportation needs may soon be a thing of the past.

 RidePIN is an exciting new way to request a ride with Lyft and Uber by simply making a phone call.
 Now, instead of being stuck due to a dead battery or lack of a smart phone, a ride can be easily hailed with any touch-tone phone.
 The innovative technology not only lends itself in assisting the visually impaired users, but also the users that may be less tech savvy.
 To find out more about RidePIN and its services, please visit: www.RidePIN.com

-* News Release by RidePIN: Disabled World makes no warranties or representations in connection therewith.
+*This information is from an external source (RidePIN).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.